MichelKrispin/KeystrokePredictions/README.md

 Read text input ('password') from different persons and then learns from that input to predict who typed this word based on the timing between each keystroke.

 ## How to run
 First of all you will need some dependencies so create a venv.
-(All projects below are for unix systems)
+(All commands below are for unix systems)
 ```
 python3 -m venv venv
 source venv/bin/activate